Skip to content

 Supported file types

-The media library supports a variety of files to be uploaded.
+The Media Library supports a variety of files to be uploaded.
 Below you can find a list of supported file types for images and documents:

 Images